MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicyAssignment.md

 ```

 ### -RoleDefinitionId
-The identifier of the role definition object where the policy applies.
+For Microsoft Entra roles policy, it's the identifier of the role definition object where the policy applies.
-If not specified, the policy applies to all roles.
+For PIM for groups membership and ownership, it's either member or owner.
 Supports $filter (eq).

 ```yaml